CH22B093/Task/README.md

     Returns:
         A Pandas DataFrame containing the option chain data.
+        The function returns the highest bid price for put options (PE) or the highest ask price for call options (CE) for each strike price.

 * **`calculate_margin_and_premium(option_data)`:** Calculates margin requirement and premium earned for a given option chain DataFrame.